DoloresCode/Weather_API_T/README.md

 cd path/to/Weather_API_frontend

 6. Open in Browser
-Open the index.html file in a web browser to view the frontend.
+Open the index.html file in a web browser to view the frontend. (click anywhere in the HTML file in the editor and do command+L on MAC, the window will open on the browser)

 ## Ameliorations